-19The following example should clarify the concept.
+$^{^{19}}$ The following example should clarify the concept.
 Suppose the spending shock leads to a 2% increase in government spending.
 Since the share of spending over GDP is roughly 25%, this corresponds to a spending increase of about 0.5% of GDP.
 Say output increases by 1% and consumption increases by 0.5%, i.e. by 0.25% of GDP since the share of consumption over GDP is approximately 50%.
 The share of spending over consumption is thus roughly 50%.
 The corresponding multipliers (increases in % of GDP due to a 1% of GDP increase in spending) would be calculated as (1/2)/0.25 = 2 for output and (0.5/2)/0.5 = 0.5 for consumption.

-are however estimated with relatively little precision, compared to the baseline VAR.
-The point estimates of the impact multipliers are 0.55 (output), 0.23 (consumption) and 0.06 (investment).
-The real wage increases by approximately 0.1% on impact and remains above its initial level during more than 12 quarters after the shock.
-Consumer prices show a muted response in the initial period but they start to increase shortly after the spending shock, indicating an inflationary impact of the fiscal expansion.
+(output), 0.23 (consumption) and 0.03 (investment).
+The real wage increases by approximately 0.15% on impact and remains above its initial level during more than 12 quarters after the shock.
+Inflation shows a muted response in the initial two quarters but it starts to increase thereafter.
 Monetary policy reacts by increasing the nominal interest rate, whose response resembles that in the baseline specification.

 Overall, these results indicate that, on average, government spending shocks have had expansionary effects on output and the components of private demand as well as real wages in the euro area over the period 1980-2008.
 In the medium to long run output declines as the components of private demand are being crowded out.
 The increase in the nominal interest rate is consistent with an offsetting reaction of monetary policy to the fiscal expansion in order to reduce inflationary pressure.
 In general these results compare well with the results of previous structural VAR studies on the euro area.
 In particular, they are broadly similar to those of Burriel et al. (2008), the main previous fiscal VAR study for the euro area as a whole using a similar data set.
-Burriel et al. (2008) also find a positive impact of government spending shocks on GDP and private consumption in the short to medium run and a decline in the medium to long run, an increase in the aggregate primary deficit, and a relatively persistent increase in interest rates.
+Burriel et al. (2008) also find a positive impact of government spending shocks on GDP and private consumption in the short to medium run and a decline in the medium to long run, an increase in the aggregate primary deficit and a relatively persistent increase in interest rates.